Connecticut College Acceptance Rate, GPA and Admission Requirements

 SAT 75th Percentile: 1476

-It means that if you have scored less than 1333 then you are below the most of the admitted students at Connecticut College and your chances of admission are very few.
-But if you have scored 1476 or more, then your chances of admissions are higher.
-25th percentile means that only 25% of the admitted students have fewer score than this score.
-75th percentile marks the score of upper 25% of the students.
-View list of all colleges with average SAT score of 1400
+It means that if you have scored less than 1333, then you are below most of the admitted students at Connecticut College and your chances of admission are slim.
+But if you have scored 1476 or more, then your chances of admission are higher.
+The 25th percentile means that only 25% of admitted students have a score lower than this.
+The 75th percentile marks the score of the top 25% of students.

 Can I get into Connecticut College with a 1500 SAT?